 The Role of Castor and Pollux

 Two of the heroes, or Argonauts, were Castor and Pollux.
-In this story, the two brothers were very helpful for the fleet that came to capture the Golden Fleece.
+In this story, the two brothers were very helpful to the fleet that came to take the Golden Fleece.
 More specifically, Pollux is noted for having bested the King of Bebryces during a boxing match, which allowed the group to exit the kingdom of Bebryces.

 Other than that, Castor and Pollux were noted for their seamanship.
 The fleet would get into several situations which could have a deadly ending, particularly due to bad storms.